awsdocs/aws-data-exchange-user-guide/doc_source/vpc-interface-endpoints.md

 **Example: VPC endpoint policy for AWS Data Exchange actions**
 The following is an example of an endpoint policy for AWS Data Exchange\.
 When attached to an endpoint, this policy grants access to the listed AWS Data Exchange actions for all principals on all resources\.

-This example VPC endpoint policy allows full access only to the IAM user `bts` in AWS account `123456789012` from `vpc-12345678`\.
+This example VPC endpoint policy allows full access only to the AWS Identity and Access Management \(IAM\) user `bts` in AWS account `123456789012` from `vpc-12345678`\.
 The IAM user `readUser` is allowed to read the resources, but all other IAM principals are denied access to the endpoint\.

 ```
 {